smizell/hyperextend/README.md

 Extends `Base`

-A semantic is a way to define semantics for properties
+A semantic is a way to define semantics for properties.

+### Schema

 ```json
 {